fivdi/onoff/README.md

 The following options are supported:
 - debounceTimeout - An unsigned integer specifying a millisecond delay.
-Delays invoking the watch callback for an interrupt generating input GPIO until after debounceTimeout milliseconds have elapsed since the last time the state of the input GPIO changed.
+Delays invoking the watch callback for an interrupt generating input GPIO while the input is bouncing.
+The watch callback will not be invoked until the input stops bouncing and has been in a stable state for debounceTimeout milliseconds.
 Optional, if unspecified the input GPIO will not be debounced.
 - activeLow - A boolean value specifying whether the values read from or written to the GPIO should be inverted.
 The interrupt generating edge for the GPIO also follow this this setting.
 The valid values for activeLow are true